 The Constitution and the By-Laws were updated in conformity with the Olympic Charter and the IOC Principles, respecting the fundamental principles of democracy, transparency and separation of powers.
 Disciplinary Organs consisting of a Disciplinary Panel, an Antidoping Hearing Panel and the WBF Tribunal were instituted with autonomous competence and jurisdiction on juridical and disciplinary matters.

-The format of the World Bridge Games was modified with the introduction of the National Pairs Championship, following the National Teams Championship, as well as the format of the World Bridge Series with Mixed, Open, Women and Seniors events both for teams and .
-In addition World National Teams Championship was expanded with the introduction of the National Mixed Teams and an increase in the number of the qualified teams.
+The format of the World Bridge Games was modified with the introduction of the National Pairs Championship, following the National Teams Championship, as well as the format of the World Bridge Series with Mixed, Open, Women and Seniors events both for teams and in addition World National Teams Championship was expanded with the introduction of the National Mixed Teams and an increase in the number of the qualified teams.
 In the Youth Championship new categories of Girls (up to 25) and Kids (up to 15) were added to the already existing Juniors (up to 25) and Youngsters (up to 20).
+In Orlando in 2018 the E.C. decided to rename the youth categories in Under 26 Open, Under 26 Women, Under 21 and Under 16.

 Great attention was given to the development of bridge with particular emphasis on youth and school bridge and the Youth Fund and the Development Fund were instituted to accomplish and support the objective.
-Periodical Zonal Seminars for Officers and Courses for Tournament Directors were introduced.
+The World Youth Online Bridge Teams Championship was launched as well the WBF Online Robot Tournaments and periodical Zonal Seminars for Officers and Zonal Courses for Tournament Directors.

 “Bridge is a Sport and, as such, its place is here like other Sports” declared the IOC President Juan Antonio Samaranch on 7 September 1998 at the Opening of the 1st IOC Grand Prix for Bridge at the Olympic Museum in Lausanne, on realising that he was watching a true competition.

-In August 2018 Bridge had the great privilege and honour to be included and compete in the Asian Olympic Games in Jackarta, Indonesia, together with all the other Sports.
+In August 2018 Bridge had the great privilege and honour, thanks to the efforts done by Mr. Michael Bambang Hartono, Chairman of the Indonesian Bridge Federation and M.me Esther Chodchoy Sophonpanich, APBF President. to be included and compete in the Asian Olympic Games in Jakarta, Indonesia, together with all the other Sports.

 In Orlando on 27th September 2018 the Congress approved new WBF Statutes and endorsed the new WBF By-Laws, provided by the Executive Council, not only in conformity with the Olympic Charter and the IOC Principles, but also respecting the fundamental principles of democracy, transparency and separation of the powers.
 These provide a Charter that will provide the foundation for the future of the Federation.